Infertility in Men

 - Klinefelter syndrome

 - Spinal cord injuries

 - Reproductive system birth defects, including past undescended testicles

 - Radiation treatment

-- Fertilization tests—to determine how well the sperm can penetrate an egg
+- How well the sperm penetrate an egg

 - Changing the timing of sexual activity

 - Avoiding excessive heat, such as steam rooms and saunas

 - Avoiding tobacco , marijuana, and excess alcohol use